 - Programs may require students to meet certain prerequisites, such as completing a background check.

 Associate of Applied Science in Mortuary Science

 An Associate of Applied Science (AAS) in Mortuary Science program typically lasts 2.5-4 years.
 Students must have completed general education requirements prior to enrollment in an AAS program, and most programs specify that students have completed introductory courses in psychology, accounting and anatomy.
-Students will receive their associate degree after successfully completing the program and passing the National Board Examination.
-Mortuary science programs provide additional training in the sciences and business, covering topics such as:
+Students will receive their associate's degree after successfully completing the program and passing the National Board Examination.

 Bachelor of Science in Mortuary Science